Azure/aistudio-copilot-sample/README.md

 - Once you've launched Codespaces you can proceed to step 2.

 #### Start developing in an Azure AI curated VS Code development environment
 - If you intend to develop your own code following this sample, we recommend you use the **Azure AI curated VS Code development environment**.
-It comes preconfigured with the Azure AI SDK and CLI that you will use to run this sample.
+It comes preconfigured with the Azure AI SDK packages that you will use to run this sample.
 - You can get started with this cloud environment from the Azure AI Studio by following these steps: [Work with Azure AI projects in VS Code](https://learn.microsoft.com/azure/ai-studio/how-to/develop-in-vscode)

 :grey_exclamation: **Important: If you are viewing this README from within this cloud VS Code environment, you can proceed directly to step 2!** This case will apply to you if you launched VS Code from an Azure AI Studio project.
-The AI SDK packages and AI CLI are already installed.
+The AI SDK packages are already installed.

 ### Step 1b: Alternatively, set up your local development environment